hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923071v1-from-evidence-to-trajectory-abductive-reasoning-path-synthesis-for-t.md

 ---
 layout: default
-title: From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Training Retrieval-Augmented Generation Agents
+title: "From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Training Retrieval-Augmented Generation Agents"
 ---

 # From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Training Retrieval-Augmented Generation Agents